mburbach/apache_ignite_docker_compose/README.md

-# Samle Apache Ignite docker-compose
+# Sample Apache Ignite docker-compose

 This is a sample docker-compose.yml for Apache Ignite with default Spring configuration and a persitience storage dir.